We could all do with some proper adventures in wild places to shake off those cobwebs.

 Your safety, as well as the safety of our local hosts, their guides and partners, will always be our top priority.

-You will always be able to view which trips are running by using the ‘Covid-19’ search filter.
+You will always be able to view which trips are running by using the ‘FCO Approved’ search filter.

-What happens if there is a travel advice while I am away to warn against all but essential travel in my destination?
+What happens if official travel advice updates while I am away to warn against all but essential travel in my destination?

-The official advice from the FCO in this scenario is that if you are able to leave, you should do so.
+The official advice from the FCDO in this scenario is that if you are able to leave, you should do so.

 We will work with your local host to facilitate this as soon as possible and keep you and your emergency contacts informed of the situation.

 All expenses for alternative travel, testing, treatment or self-isolation will need to be covered by you.
-It is important that you have travel insurance that covers such costs incurred due to Coronavirus.
+It is important that you have travel insurance that covers such costs incurred due to Covid-19.